cbib/virhunter/README.md

 python virhunter/predict.py configs/predict_config.yaml
 ```

-VirHunter models can also be trained on your own data, for example using the same plant as the host of your RNAseq dataset.
-In this case 2 models have to be trained for fragment sizes 500 and 1000.
-See below how to train your own models.

-Given input contigs, VirHunter produces two comma delimited csv files with prediction:
+After prediction VirHunter produces two `csv` files and one optional `fasta` file:

 1. The first file ends with `_contig_fragments.csv`
-It is an intermediate result containing predictions of three CNN networks (probabilities of belonging to each of the virus/plant/bacteria class) and of the RF classifier for each fragment of each input contig.
+It is an intermediate result containing predictions of the three CNN networks (probabilities of belonging to each of the virus/plant/bacteria class) and of the RF classifier for each fragment of every contig.

 2. The second file ends with `_predicted_contigs.csv`.
-This file contains final predictions for contigs.
-In this file, field `id` stores the fasta header of each contig,
+This file contains final predictions for contigs calculated from the previous file.
+The field `id` stores the fasta header of a contig,
-`length` describes the length of the contig.
+`length` describes its length.
 Columns `# viral fragments`, `# plant fragments` and `# bacterial fragments`
 store the number of fragments of the contig that received corresponding class prediction by the RF classifier.
-Finally, column `decision` tells you about the final decision for a given contig by the VirHunter.
+Finally, column `decision` tells you about the final decision given by the VirHunter.

+3. The optional fasta file ends with `_viral_contigs.fasta`.
+It contains contigs that were predicted as viral by VirHunter.
+To generate it you need to set flag `return_viral` to `True` in the config file.

-VirHunter will discard from prediction contigs shorter than 500 bp.
-VirHunter trained on 500 fragment size will be used for contigs with `750 < length < 1500`.
-The VirHunter trained on fragment size 1500 will be used for contigs longer than 1500 bp.
+VirHunter discards from prediction contigs shorter than 750 bp.
+VirHunter model trained on 500 fragment size is used for contigs with length `750 < l < 1500`, while the model trained on fragment size 1000 is used for contigs with `1500 < l`.

 ## Training your own model